emezeske/lein-cljsbuild/example-projects/advanced/README.md

 ## Connecting Firefox to a REPL

-First, in one terminal, start the Ring server:
+First, in one terminal, compile the ClojureScript code and then start the Ring server:

+    $ lein cljsbuild once
     $ lein ring server-headless 3000

 Now, in a different terminal, run `repl-launch` with the "firefox" identifier and the URL of the REPL demo page: